wyattjoh/step-setup-go-workspace/README.md

 # setup-go-workspace

-Move your code from the working directory into the $GOPATH.
+Move your code from the working directory into the `$GOPATH`.
 Introspection is done via environment variables, to determine the git provider host, owner, and repository name.
 You are able to overwrite this path using a option.